mwu-tow/MongoDB/README.md

 * `findAll query :: JSON -> [JSON]` — retrieves all documents in the collection matching to `query`.
 * `findOne query :: JSON -> Maybe JSON` — returns any document from the collection that matches `query` or `Nothing` if there is none.
 * `deleteOne query :: JSON -> Int` — looks for a document matching the `query` and deletes it if found.
 Returns the deleted documents count (0 or 1).
-* `def deleteMany query :: JSON -> Int` — deletes all documents matching the query.
+* `deleteMany query :: JSON -> Int` — deletes all documents matching the query.
 Returns deleted documents count.